 Connect to your cluster and access Kubernetes pods

-Connect button corresponding to the cluster you want to connect to and you’ll see several possibilities to connect to your cluster:
+Connect button corresponding to the cluster you want to connect to and choose Open Workloads Dashboard to connect and stay in the Console.

-Run in Cloud Shell button and you’ll connect to your cluster by using the Google Cloud Shell, which will open the Cloud Shell terminal and automatically fill in the command line displayed above.
+Run in Cloud Shell button instead and you’ll connect to your cluster by using the Google Cloud Shell.
+This will open the terminal in your browser and automatically fill in the command line displayed below.
+Make sure to run it afterwards by pressing enter inside the terminal.

-2. Connect to your cluster from your own computer
+Connect to the cluster from your own computer

 You can easily connect to your cluster and run Kubernetes commands from your own terminal.
 Before using the same command line access displayed above, you need to have installed:

-After these are installed, just copy and paste in your terminal the command line above for connecting to your cluster, for example:
+After these are installed and you have entered your Google Cloud credentials, just copy and paste in your terminal the command line above for connecting to your cluster, for example:

 Access the Kubernetes pods

-Once you are connected to the cluster you can access the pods of your site.
+Once you are connected to the cluster through one of the two command-line options mentioned above, you can access the pods of your clusters.

 Sites - Runtime